epfl-ada/ada-2022-project-superplainteamname2022/docs/index.markdown

 #### 1.6.1 What is the trend of revenue of each topic and KeySum group?

-While investigating the movie revenue throughout the whole time, we must notice that the trend in the movie industry might change with time.
+While investigating the movie revenue throughout the whole time, we must be aware that the trend in the movie industry might change with time.
 A question would be, what is the trend of revenue in each topic and KeySum group?
 Again, let's begin with the topics.
 We visualize the average revenue every 5 years for each topic, and build a regression model with time as independent variable and revenue as dependent variable to quantify the trend in each topic.

 <center>
   <img src="./images/topic_time.png" alt="" width="800" height="800">